Stage 1 · Context & Problem Discovery

 • Nonprofits wanted automatic pickup summaries to log donations for reporting.

-Based on this feedback, we refined the layout hierarchy, added a simplified delivery-status tracker, and adjusted the visual balance for better readability under bright or outdoor lighting.
+Based on this feedback, we refined the layout hierarchy, added a simplified delivery status tracker, and adjusted the visual balance for better readability under bright or outdoor lighting.

 Stage 5 · Next Steps & Reflection

-Targ is still under development and evolving toward real-world testing with community partners.
+Targ is still under development and continues to evolve toward real-world testing with community partners.
+Our next focus areas include scalability, integration, and outreach.

 • API integration with local sustainability and municipal platforms.